NOW SHOWING

 Location

 The Swedish Cottage Marionette Theatre is located at West 79th Street & West Drive, inside Central Park.
 Find walking directions here.
+Find a map through the park to the cottage here.

 Contact